ekrim/kernel-fusion/README.md

 # Profiling Transformers with Nvidia Nsight

-`minimal_llama.py` is a simplified adaptation of a Llama 2/3 type transformer layers (up/down proj MLP + SwiGLU, RMSNorm, MHA, and similar dimensions).
+`minimal_llama.py` is a simplified adaptation of a Llama 2/3 type transformer layers using [HuggingFace transformers repo](https://github.com/huggingface/transformers) reference (up/down proj MLP + SwiGLU, RMSNorm, MHA, and similar dimensions).
 It's missing RoPE, GQA, and more optimized attention.
 This is a simple testbench for Nsight Systems and Nsight Compute to look into kernel performance.

 ## Comparison